Worship at Central HallComing together to praise and adore Christ

 We’re a community of Christ-followers here at Central hall.
 Throughout the week, we’re called to live out his inclusive, radical mission of loving transformation.
-On Sundays at 10:30am, we gather to praise him, to learn more about the life he calls us to, and to support one another in our call.
+On Sundays at 10:30am, we gather to praise God, to learn more about the life God calls us to, and to support one another in our call.

-On any given Sunday, you’ll find us praising God in song, learning from ministers and preachers expounding passages from the bible, praying for the city and the issues in the world around us, and meeting together in fellowship over tea and coffee in Wesleys, our community cafe.
+On any given Sunday, you’ll find us praising God in song, learning from ministers and preachers expounding passages from the Bible, praying for the city and the issues in the world around us, and meeting together in fellowship over tea and coffee.

 If you’re new to Christian worship, or just want to know about how we encounter God here at Central Hall, then read through our Frequently Asked Questions below.

 Most weeks, we also take up an offering/collection to support the work of the church.
 As a visitor, you’re welcome to either contribute or just pass it along to the next person.

 Absolutely!
 We love working with children and young people here at Central Hall, and there’s always something on for them.